-- Never allow your cat near Stove tops or Fire Heaters while they are in use as your Ragdoll could jump on top and burn its feet.
+- Never allow your cat near Stove tops or Fire Heaters while they are in use as your Ragdoll could jump on top and burn its self.

 - If you are using a Washing machine or Dryer, always make sure that your Ragdoll hasn't sneaked inside the appliance while you have had your back turned (keep the doors shut in between uses).
 Keep toilet lids closed as cats can fall in and drown.
 Also be aware of deep freezers.

 - Once in a while there is Ragdoll kittens that when teething will take up the habit of trying to chew cords.
 For the safety of your kitten, Please make sure the room the kitten has access to, that no cords are in reach for the kitten to chew.